 We pre-process raw sensor data from airborne instruments into radiometrically calibrated and geometrically corrected products using in-house developed procedures.
 To ensure a high quality product we boresight and calibrate the sensors ourselves.
 We provide support to data users, from developing new tools to assistance with further processing and analysis of the data.
 Each year we hold a training workshop covering general use of the data and further processing with internal and external software.

 With a background in delivering large quantities of high quality airborne data in standard formats for scientific research we have developed a number of capabilities including sensor calibration, sensor characterisation, web-enabled processing and data quality assessment.
 In addition to standard products we can offer bespoke solutions such as higher level products, custom software for analysis (including efficient implementation of existing algorithms for large datasets) and training.

-Hundreds of archived NERC-ARF flights from various sites in the UK, Europe and around the world, from 1981 to the present day, are available to download from the Centre for Environmental Data Analysis.
+Hundreds of archived flights from various sites in the UK, Europe and around the world, from 1981 to the present day, are available to download from the Centre for Environmental Data Analysis.
 A number of sensors have been used by NERC-ARF (formerly ARSF) since 1981 including film and digital survey cameras, multispectral and hyperspectral instruments and LiDAR.
-Data processing has been undertaken by NERC-ARF-DAN since 2007 and the full internal database of processed data may be viewed here.
+Data processing has been undertaken by a group at Plymouth Marine Laboratory (PML) since 2007 and the full internal database of processed data may be viewed here.

 NEODAAS-Airborne provides data support to users through the help desk and holds an annual workshop to introduce people to the data and processing options.
 This includes both presentations and computer exercises to improve data awareness and develop key processing skills.We have produced a number of tutorials to demonstrate some of the processing that can be undertaken towards producing new products for different applications, including: